cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 >> /u/cicsuser/

 >6.
-At CICS TS 5.5, CICS TS 5.6 and CICS TS 6.1, add the following to the JVM profile to prevent CICS adding "wab" support.
+At CICS TS 5.5 and CICS TS 5.6, add the following to the JVM profile to prevent CICS adding "wab" support.

 >> -Dcom.ibm.cics.jvmserver.wlp.wab=false